 You can’t begin to personalize your campaigns if all you have is an email address, so work to figure out what data you already have.
-Do you have information on past purchase behavior, length of time on your email list, customer status, or geography?
-All of these areas can be leveraged for personalization, which will, in turn, improve list quality.
+Do you have information on past purchase behaviour, length of time on your email list, customer status, or geography?
+All of these areas can be leveraged for personalisation, which will, in turn, improve list quality.
 Where does this information live?
 Is it in your CRM, e-commerce platform, or somewhere else?
 Integrations can help you combine your email list with outside information.

 Use integrations and APIs

 Integrations can help you marry data from your CRM with your email lists, and you don’t need a developer to help you improve your lists.
-Automation and personalization are now totally accessible for the DIY marketer.
+Automation and personalisation are now totally accessible for the DIY marketer.
 It also integrates with e-commerce platforms such as Magento, WooCommerce, Shopify, Eventbrite, and more.

 Rely on dynamic content